OpenTails/CRUMPET-Android/README.md

 #### For Ubuntu Focal Fossa

-You should install at least the following packages, but we could not to build the project at anyway:
+You should install at least the following packages:

 ```
 sudo apt install g++ # or sudo apt install build-essential